-ISIS routed in Raqqa as 'major military operations' declared over
+ISIS defeated in Raqqa stronghold

-(CNN)US-backed forces fighting ISIS in Raqqa say "major military operations" in the city have ended and that the jihadists have lost their grip on their self-declared capital.
+(CNN)US-backed forces fighting ISIS in Raqqa say "major military operations" in the city have ended and that the jihadists have lost control of their self-declared capital.

 The development marks a decisive victory in the fight against ISIS, though US officials said there were still pockets of resistance in the city.